 Deacs create plenty of good opportunities as forward Sean Okoli nets first tally of spring

-Ryan Martin is in his seventh season on the Wake Forest men's soccer staff and fifth year as a full-time assistant coach.
+Ryan Martin is in his eighth season on the Wake Forest men's soccer staff and sixth year as a full-time assistant coach.

 Martin served as a volunteer assistant coach during 2007 and 2008 before moving into a full time assistant coach position in 2009.
 When Martin arrived in 2007, the Deacs advanced to three straight College Cups, including the program's first national championship in 2007.